Stefansson Strait: Location

 Location of Wilkins Coast on Antarctic Peninsula.

 Stefansson Strait is on the Wilkins Coast of Palmer Land, beside the Weddell Sea to the east.

 It is east of the Eternity Range, north of Hughes Ice Piedmont and south of Scripps Heights and Casey Inlet.

 The strait separates Hearst Island from the mainland.

 The south of the strait is at the north side of the mouth of Anthony Glacier, which flows eastward past the Engel Peaks and Mount Martin to enter the sea north of Lewis Point.

 Features of the coast to the west of the strait, from south to north, include Rhino Rock, Cape Rymill, Briesemeister Peak and Cape Reichelderfer.

 The Binghy Glacier flows east between De Busk Scarp and Le Feuvre Scarp to enter the trait north of Cape Reichelderfer.

-Lurabee Glacier flow northeast along the southeast side of Scripps Heights to enter the sea just north of the strait between Cape Walcott and Cape Hinks on Finley Heights.
+The Lurabee Glacier flows northeast along the southeast side of Scripps Heights to enter the sea just north of the strait between Cape Walcott and Cape Hinks on Finley Heights.